Community Outreach & Global Engagement

 For these Service Leaders, volunteering is not just a pastime, it is an essential part of their lives.
 Their civic contributions often extend far beyond their Service Leader responsibilities and into personal pursuits, such as taking on the role of Red Cross Ambassador.

-Each year, Service Leaders run several major school fundraisers, such as our fall Ghost Walk & Turkey Trot to benefit our Toys for Tots Drive, the Penny Wars for The Akron Canton Food Bank, World Book Day for The Cleveland Book Bank, and the annual May Color Run that benefits the Pine Ridge Reservation in South Dakota, where select students travel for a service trip each summer.
+Each year, Service Leaders run several major school fundraisers, such as Haunted Hayden Hall, candy cane sales to benefit The Akron Canton Food Bank, the Toys for Tots drive and the annual May Color Run that benefits the Pine Ridge Reservation in South Dakota, where select students travel for a service trip each summer.

 They also make sure WRA's community service offerings are plentiful and robust, with opportunities sprinkled throughout the year.
-These can include special visits to Haven of Rest, ringing the kettle bell for the Salvation Army, and a festive trip to the Cuyahoga Valley Scenic Railroad's Polar Express trip to the North Pole -- where students dress up as Christmas Elves and bring holiday cheer!
+These can include special visits to Haven of Rest, ringing the kettle bell for the Salvation Army and a festive trip to the Cuyahoga Valley Scenic Railroad's North Pole Adventures—where students dress up as Christmas elves and spread holiday cheer!

 MEET WRA'S SERVICE LEADERS